khou22/khou22.github.io/_posts/2018-06-14-machine-learning-code-snippets-june-2018.md

 ---
 layout: post
-title: "Machine Learning Code Snippets: June 2018"
+title: "Machine Learning Code Snippets&#58 June 2018"
 author: "Kevin Hou"
 date: 2018-06-14 16:05:23
 description: "Useful code snippets, functions, and classes that will make you more efficient with Pandas, Numpy, and Jupyter Notebooks."
 image: "./../../../../media/blog/images/Blog_Post_Placeholder_Image.jpg"
-category: Programming
+category: programming
-tags: [sourceCode]
+tags: [python, sourceCode]
 featured: "yes"
 ---
 This blog post contains a number of useful code snippets, functions, and classes that will help with machine learning in Jupyter Notebooks.
 Specific usage instructions as well as dependencies